phorton1/Arduino-theClock3/docs/assemble.md

-## 2. Glue Tubes into Gear Assemblies
+## B. Glue Tubes into Gear Assemblies

 Each of the five **gear assemblies** are glued to the appropriate tube with *5 minute epoxy*.
 The *spacing* of the tubes into the